sincera315/Genetic-Algorithm/README.md

 ## Contributing

-its a pair project done with collaboration of mahnoor mehmood and zoha wajahat
+Its a pair project done with collaboration of Mahnoor Mehmood and Zoha Wajahat